Our work with subcontractors

 In all these cases, the decision to subcontract will be discussed with the employer before entering into a subcontract arrangement and will be recorded in the legal contract for services with the employer.
 In line with ESFA funding rules, the University will submit a subcontractor use declaration to ESFA at least twice each year summarising the value of any sub-contracted provision paid for in the previous period.
 The University will also publish a summary of payments made to subcontractors in the previous year on its website each year.

 The university subcontracts to Merseyside Police as part of the Police Constable Degree Apprenticeship.
 The charges made under this subcontract are notified to the ESFA.
 The university does not retain any fees under this subcontract that re not directly related to the delivery of training and assessment.
 The University normally retains a maximum of 20% of funding delivered through subcontractors for a standard subcontracting agreement.
-This retention is calculated to cover day-to-day management of subcontracted delivery, monitoring of learner progress, collecting and updating due diligence, ensuring audit compliance, dealing with partner queries, coordinating self-assessment processes, quality and compliance monitoring, as well as other similar services as needed.
+This retention is calculated to cover day-to-day management of subcontracted delivery, monitoring of apprentice progress, collecting and updating due diligence, ensuring audit compliance, dealing with partner queries, coordinating self-assessment processes, quality and compliance monitoring, as well as other similar services as needed.
 The University will assess each sub-contractor prior to any agreement with that sub-contractor and an open rationale will be used to determine the level of management fee retained by the University.

 Payment to Employer Providers will be made to cover direct costs only as required in the ESFA funding rules.
 Employers subcontracted to deliver part of an apprenticeship must evidence the direct costs of their delivery in order to claim payment.
 Where applicable, these payments will still be subject to a 20% charge for the management and quality assurance of the subcontracted delivery.